 Everyone is familiar with painstaking 2-4 business day wait-time associated with ACH, but what you may not know is “Why?”
 As it turns out there are a couple of reasons why ACH takes so long, but one is that banks, today, have only one “window” in which they can submit their ACH file (i.e. a batch of the individual credit card payments, direct deposits, utility bill etc. at a financial institution).
 This means that if you initiate an ACH transfer after the daily processing window, it’ll have to wait until tomorrow’s window to be processed.

 Another is that ACH is based on the assumption of good funds and correct data between financial institutions.
 When payment information is incorrect (e.g. fat fingered a routing number) or it turns out funds weren’t available from the sender, a bank can issue a Notification of Change or one of nearly 80 ACH Return Codes.
 These corrections can delay or cancel the payment entirely.
 To mitigate the risk of releasing the money to the receiver and then not getting those funds from the sending bank, ACH rules allows a receiving financial institution to hold the newly arrived funds for up to two business days after it’s received.
 (Dwolla has gotten really good at leveraging processes to further mitigate these concerns and will actually release funds to eligible customers next day.)

 In a world where we expect everything fast—fast food, fast communication—this delay won’t fly.

 Same Day ACH is a new rule adopted by NACHA, the “managers” of the ACH network, allowing for payments to be processed within 1 business day (rather than the next day or day after).
-Doing this, moves money in this ACH network in the same way, only faster.
+Doing this, moves money in this ACH network, in the same way, only faster.

-Rule change does 4 big things:
+The rule change does 4 big things:

 - It creates a new ACH entry type for banks and providers to distinguish Same Day payments in a batch file.